myelintek/documentation/user/mlops.rst

            motorcycle        128          5      0.758      0.632       0.88      0.687
              airplane        128          6          1      0.823      0.995      0.789

-The overall precision *0.741* seems acceptible for our practice.
+The overall precision *0.741* seems acceptable for our practice.
-We are now ready to run the pipeline again with more training epochos and to visualize the results.
+We are now ready to run the pipeline again with more training epochs and to visualize the results.

 .. note::